codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/New-Section-18-7a04.md

 ## CSS specificity

 Specificity is the means by which a browser decides which CSS property values are the most relevant to an element and therefore will be applied.
-Specificity is only based on the matching rules which are composed of css selectors of different sorts.
+Specificity is only based on the matching rules which are composed of CSS selectors of different sorts.

 The specificity is a 4-tuple (A,B,C,D) :